rmcelreath/rethinking/ERRATA.md

 page 153: Rethinking box, last sentence: "... and are possible lost forever?" should be "... and are possibly lost forever?"

+page 156: First paragraph, third sentence: "Vector (and matrix) parameters are hidden by `precies` ..." should be "`precis`"

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".